vketch/FamilyTree/README.md

 make
 ```

-The family_tree.a library you can fin in the  $PATH/lib directory.
+The family_tree.a library will be located in the  $PATH/lib/